Hellzed/aioevsourcing/README.md

 # Add some relevant events:
 @dataclass(frozen=True)
 class TakenOff(FlightEvent):
+    # A topic is necessary for event handling
     topic = "aircraft.taken_off"

     # You may override shared fields inside an event